Ragulan1525/Smart-Sage/README.md

-# AI Study Helper Chatb
+# AI Study Helper Chatbot

 **Smart Sage** is an advanced AI-powered study assistant designed to help users retrieve relevant educational information from multiple sources, including uploaded documents, Wikipedia, web scraping, and a knowledge database.
 By integrating **Retrieval-Augmented Generation (RAG)**, it ensures responses remain strictly academic, making learning smarter and more efficient.